 Our success depends upon our ability to store, retrieve, process and manage substantial amounts of information.
 To achieve our goals, we must continue to improve and upgrade our information management systems.
 We may be unable to license, design and implement, in a cost-effective and timely manner, improved information systems that allow us to compete effectively.
 In addition, business process reengineering efforts may result in a change in software platforms and programs.
 Such efforts may result in an acceleration of depreciation expense over the shortened expected remaining life of the software and present transitional problems.
-In June 2012, we launched a new proprietary search system.
-This new proprietary search system or other factors may result in interruptions or loss in our information processing capabilities which may cause our business, financial condition and results of operations to suffer.
+Problems or issues with our proprietary search system or other factors may result in interruptions or loss in our information processing capabilities which may cause our business, financial condition and results of operations to suffer.

-We may experience security breaches that could lead to the inability to protect confidential information that could negativity impact our reputation, business and our results of operations could be adversely affected.
+We may experience security breaches that could lead to the inability to protect confidential information

 Despite the implementation of security measures, our operating systems are vulnerable to electronic breaches of security.
 Such breaches could lead to disruptions of our operations and potential unauthorized disclosure of confidential information, which could result in legal claims or proceedings.
-While we have taken reasonable steps to prevent and mitigate the damage of a security breach by continuously improving our design and coordination of security controls across our business, those steps may not be effective and there can be no assurance that any such steps can be effective against all possible risks.
+While we have taken steps to prevent and mitigate the damage of a security breach by continuously improving our design and coordination of security controls across our business, those steps may not be effective and there can be no assurance that any such steps can be effective against certain risks.
+The unauthorized disclosure of confidential information could negatively impact our reputation, business and results of operations.